OMH Funded Training for Providers

 Training Opportunities:

-Managed Care Technical Assistance Center (MCTAC)
+Managed Care Technical Assistance Center of New York (MCTAC)

 The New York Psychiatric Rehabilitation Training Academy (NYPRTA)